gustavegeff/NoahsArk/README.md

 My implementation is a best fit with retro-traversal.
 You can see it as a Malloc (in C) implementation.

+You can note that almost everything in this project in regard of science is pretty accurate (size/weight ration, names of classes, ...)

 ## Author

 Gustave Geffroy.